 The operations team « Nobody had decided whether this task actually mattered to the organization.
 So the teams worked around it.
 Five years later, the workaround is blocking everything. »

 Software installed, features missing, no budget to fill the gaps.
 Teams opened Excel.
 Managers knew.
-They didn't escalate — the indicators stayed green.
+They didn't escalate.
+The indicators stayed green.

 Five years later, management wants to upgrade.
 The files don't work anymore.
 The update is postponed.
 Twice.